octue/octue-sdk-python/docs/source/cloud_storage.rst

 To use any of the methods above, valid Google Cloud Storage credentials are needed.
 There are a few ways to provide them:

-1. Provide ``octue.utils.cloud.storage.client.OCTUE_MANAGED_CREDENTIALS`` as the credentials parameter to the storage client (this is the default value so can be left unspecified), and an environment variable ``GOOGLE_APPLICATION_CREDENTIALS`` containing either the path to or contents of a service account JSON file
+1. Provide no credentials to the storage client (which by default uses Octue-managed credentials from the environment) while providing an environment variable ``GOOGLE_APPLICATION_CREDENTIALS`` containing either the path to or contents of a service account JSON file.

-2. Provide an instance of ``google.auth.credentials.Credentials`` as the credentials parameter of the storage client, opening up a more diverse array of credential possibilities.
+2. Advanced users of Google Cloud may choose to provide an instance of ``google.auth.credentials.Credentials`` as the credentials parameter of the storage client, opening up a more diverse array of credential possibilities.